What is customer support?

 • Keep customers in the loop

 Occasionally, businesses will put so much focus on support, that they neglect the customer.
 Communicate with your customers and keep them up to speed on what’s happening, and what you are doing to resolve their issues.
-If something isn’t working properly, let them hear it from you first, and give them estimates on when they can expect solutions.
+If something is not working properly, let them hear it from you first, and give them estimates on when they can expect solutions.

 • Don’t neglect personalization